kalekundert/bind_dna/notebook/20191219_anneal_linker_n_with_salt/anneal_linker_n_with_salt.rst

 - PBS seems to work well.

-   - I wonder if this is due to the presence of Mg²⁺ ions.

    - It's interesting that PBS looks quite different than 137 mM NaCl.
-I'll have to check if my PBS recipe has divalent cations.
+Perhaps the relatively low concentration of Mg²⁺ has an outsized effect.

 - 500 mM NaCl, despite not have the most annealed pixels, is the only condition that has a discernible mRNA band corresponding to its linker-N band (not